Vision Transformers with Self-Distilled Registers

-\myparagraph{Evaluation of Artifacts and Registers.} While prior work has noted that artifact tokens are high magnitude in DINOv2~\cite{darcet2023vision}, in Figure~\ref{fig:norms} we find that this is not always the case.
-In OpenAI's CLIP and OpenCLIP, the artifacts are generally lower norm than their surrounding patches.
+While prior work has noted that artifact tokens are high magnitude in DINOv2~\cite{darcet2023vision}, in Figure~\ref{fig:norms} we find that this is not always the case.
+In OpenAI CLIP and OpenCLIP, the artifacts are generally lower norm than their surrounding patches.
 In contrast, in DFN-CLIP and DINOv2, the artifacts are higher norm.
 This illustrates that there may be elements of the training dynamic at play, as the artifact norms can differ even when the training objective is very similar.
 In Figure~\ref{fig:visualization_norm} we visualize the norms of the original network and those with registers added, we find that our method effectively reduces the variance of the patch norms.